 Our twenties and thirties are nothing like they used to be.
 There are so many pressures now for people in this age group including having a well-qualified career, a secure relationship and possibly a family.
 The prospect of owning a home of your own becomes important, yet each year seems to be getting further out of reach, putting further pressure on your income earning capacity and career choice.

 Personally, I have experienced both a quarter life crisis and a mid life one and there are similarities between both.
-Change was instigated for me both times by a difficult life-changing event, because I didn’t understand what I was experiencing or how to change it.
+The change was instigated for me both times by a difficult life-changing event because I didn’t understand what I was experiencing or how to change it.
 Hindsight is a great thing and I sometimes wish I’d had the insights back then that I have now.

-When you become aware of what you are experiencing and acknowledge your feelings as perfectly normal, change and transformation flows with more ease as you begin to take the steps to find new direction, happiness and fulfilment.
+When you become aware of what you are experiencing and acknowledge your feelings as perfectly normal, change and transformation flow with more ease as you begin to take the steps to find a new direction, happiness and fulfillment.